SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 ## Current SPARC Portal Tools
 As of 8/12/24, the [Transcriptomic_oSPARC](https://github.com/SPARC-FAIR-Codeathon/Transcriptomic_oSPARC) utility would appear to be the most prominent SPARC tool relating to the analysis gene expression.
 This tool is very effective in displaying industry-standard static graphical outputs, which can prove quite useful to researchers.
 However, a limitation may perhaps exist in the current customization level; it may be necessary to edit the code itself to change particular parameters.
 There was also a niche to explore in adding interactivity to the graphs, further enahncing the user experience.
 ## The Problem
-The gene expression data in SPARC is somewhat limited and is in a raw data format, making it not as interoperable.
+The gene expression data in SPARC is somewhat limited and is in a raw data format, rendering it less interoperable.
 Our goal was to make it more interoperable and easy to use.
 Therefore, our team sought to create a RNA-seq visualization utility that supports the specification of **specific parameters**, as well as **interactivity**.
 There was also room for experimentation in predicting gene ontology with **GSEA**.
 ## Our Solution: sPARcRNA_Viz
 To address this challenge, we present **sPARcRNA_Viz**, an scRNA-seq visualization tool for potential entry alongside Transcriptomic_oSPARC.
 In incorporating flexible parameters, interactivity, and an additional DEA metric, sPARcRNA_Viz will complement Transcriptomic_oSPARC as part of a growing SPARC gene expression toolkit.